COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Proposed Method

-\textbf{Spatial Inclusion-Relation Mask.} Given $N$ detected objects in frame $t$ with bounding boxes $\{\mathbf{b}_i\}_{i=1}^N$ and their corresponding features $\{\mathbf{f}_{\text{m-cue}}^i\}_{i=1}^N$ from the multi-cue fusion module, we first identify hierarchical spatial relationships.
+Given $N$ detected objects in frame $t$ with bounding boxes $\{\mathbf{b}_i\}_{i=1}^N$ and their corresponding features $\{\mathbf{f}_{\text{m-cue}}^i\}_{i=1}^N$ from the multi-cue fusion module, we first identify hierarchical spatial relationships.
 Two objects $i$ and $j$ exhibit a parent-child relationship when box $\mathbf{b}_j$ is spatially contained within box $\mathbf{b}_i$.
-We formalize this using the Intersection over Child (IoC) metric:
+We formalize this using the Intersection over child (IoC) metric:

 If $\text{IoC}(i, j) > \tau_{\text{ioc}}$, box $j$ is considered a child of box $i$.
 Based on this, we construct a Spatial Inclusion Mask $\mathbf{M} \in \{0,1\}^{N \times N}$ to encode parent-child relationships: